 What Is Flexible Budgeting?

-Flexible budgeting is an adaptable budgeting method that enables businesses to modify expense constraints in real-time according to changes in costs, production, sales, or other factors.
+Flexible budgeting is an adaptable budgeting method that enables businesses to modify expense constraints in real-time according to changes in costs, production, sales volume, or other factors.
 Flexible budgeting is a hybrid approach to strategic planning, as it begins with a static framework — based on costs that aren’t likely to change — and layers a flexible budgeting system on top that allows other costs to fluctuate.

 Most flexible budgets use a percentage of projected revenue to account for variable costs rather than assigning a rigid numerical value at the start.
 This approach allows for budget adjustments to respond to the latest actuals in real time while taking into account external factors, like economic shifts and rising competition, that add to the unpredictability of managing a business.